Proglang-Uni-Freiburg/minirust/README.md

 ast::Value::Int(i)
 ```
-Although this is using `unsafe`, since we translated the mini rust function definition correctly to the rust definition, this won't fail.
+Although the call is `unsafe`, since we translated the mini rust function definition correctly to the rust definition, this won't fail.

 ### Pattern Exhaustiveness & Reachability
 In the following section a complete rust pseudo code algorithm will be given to implement exhaustiveness and reachability.

 We will assume that the pattern were already type checked.
-Because of that we can assume that are on the same position and level have the same type.
+Because of that we can assume that patterns on the same position and nesting level have the same type.

 ```rust
 // wouldn't type check